sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 - Homepage panel engagement
   - Percentage of panel clicks (out of total views)
   - Total count of unique users engaging with the panels
-- Retention data
-  - Weekly user retention data
+- Weekly retention rates for user cohorts created in the last 12 weeks